Pesin theory for transcendental maps and applications: Entire functions and the first return map. Theorem

-In this section, we extend \ref{teo:A} to parabolic and recurrent Baker domains of entire maps.
-Note that the main challenge is that there does not exist an invariant probability which is absolutely continuous with respect to harmonic measure.
+In this section, we extend Theorem \ref{teo:A} to parabolic and Baker domains of entire maps.
+The main challenge is that there does not exist an invariant probability which is absolutely continuous with respect to harmonic measure.
 However, the existence of an invariant $ \sigma $-finite measure in $ \partial U $ absolutely continuous with respect to $ \omega_U $ will allow us to perform Pesin theory, by means of the first return map.

 We shall start by constructing Rokhlin's natural extension (note that this is indeed possible due to the existence of the $ \sigma $-invariant measure).
 We do this by showing that Rokhlin's natural extension is compatible with the use of first return maps if the transformation we consider is recurrent.
-This allows us to move from our problem of finding inverse branches in a space endowed with a $ \sigma $-invariant measure to a probability space, where we can perform Pesin theory in a stardard way.
+This allows us to move from our problem of finding inverse branches in a space endowed with a $ \sigma $-invariant measure to a probability space, where we can perform Pesin theory in a standard way.
 We do this construction of the first return map and Rokhlin's natural extension in Section \ref{subsect-FRMandRokhlin}, and finally we develop Pesin theory in Section \ref{subsection-Pesin's-theoryFRM}.

-\begin{remark} In this section, we restrict ourselves to entire functions, i.e. functions for which $ \infty $ is (possibly) the only essential singularity of $ f $, and it has no finite preimages (there are no poles).
-Hence, the infinite sequence $ \left\lbrace f^n(z)\right\rbrace _n $ is well-defined for all $ z\in \mathbb{C} $.
-This is indeed the crucial fact that we need for our proof to work.
-In fact, if $ f $ were rational, the statement would still true: what we really need is being able to iterate infinitely many times $ f $ without falling in an essential singularity (compare with Lemma \ref{proof-pesin-entire-blow-up}). \end{remark}